-Thinking about starting HIV treatment?
-You’re in luck: People diagnosed with HIV today have dozens of options, including some medications you take only once a day.
+People diagnosed with HIV today have dozens of treatment options, including some medications you take only once a day.

-The key to treating HIV is adherence: Taking your meds every day, as prescribed, to keep the virus suppressed.
-Missing doses or stopping treatment can allow HIV to become “drug resistant,” meaning certain medications no longer keep the virus in check.
+The key to treating HIV is adherence.
+Take your meds every day, as prescribed, to keep the virus suppressed.
+Missing doses or stopping treatment can allow HIV to become "drug resistant," meaning certain medications no longer keep the virus in check.

 An essential part of staying healthy (and protecting others) is learning about HIV and its treatment.
 That's why we publish BETA Blog.
-From tips on talking with your doc to the latest word on HIV meds, the BETA Blog can help you stay on top of your HIV health.
+From tips on talking with your provider to the latest word on HIV meds, BETA Blog can help you stay on top of your HIV health.

 With treatment and regular medical care, HIV today is a manageable disease.
 In fact, recent studies say HIV-positive people can have normal life spans with effective treatment that keeps their immune systems healthy.
 Take advantage of the resources listed above, and take care of yourself!